AI Quick Start

 }

-The first useful check is whether the AI can answer a specific question from real site data:
+}Then check whether the AI can answer a specific question from real site data:

 How did the site perform over the last 7 days, and what should I look at first?